BillRaymond/agile-in-action-minima/_posts/2023-08-01-behavorial-change-is-the-heart-of-agile.md

 In this podcast, you will learn the following:

-✅ Why our Elavon Europe / US Bank team is making the shift to agile
+✅ Why the Elavon Europe / US Bank team is making the shift to agile

-✅ How we started our journey and where we are today
+✅ How they started their journey and where we are today

-✅ How we successfully delivered value to our vendors in record time
+✅ How they successfully delivered value to their vendors in record time

-🎉 The three behaviors we focus on every day (and I believe you should too)
+🎉 The three behaviors they focus on every day (and believe you should too)

 ## Transcript
 (transcripts are auto-generated, so please excuse the brevity)